Throw Line Hijinks

 The name of this method was borrowed from Harry Potter (yes I'm a fan).
 This technique is rather tricky and has the potential to wrap around a limb if not done correctly, so read and practice carefully!

 In this method, let’s say you shot a little bit lower than your intended target and double bagging is not an option.
 Begin by dropping the throw weight a bit, followed by pulling it up and down until you get a pendulum swing going.
 As the pendulum swings faster and when it almost gets toward its peak, pull the throw line hard.
 If you did the correct sequence, the whole throw weight and throw line jumped upwards into the higher union you may have wanted in the first place.
-Like I mentioned, this one is a tricky!
+Like I mentioned, this one is tricky!
 If you can learn to pull this off, you will be considered the throw line king amongst your co-workers!

 Leave a comment